dhlab-basel/rti.js/Apps/simpleViewer/README.md

 # simpleViewer #

-A small example application showing the minimal setup for integrating WebPTMs into a custom website by using the [rti.js](Library/README.md) library.
+A small example application showing the minimal setup for integrating WebPTMs into a custom website by using the [rti.js](../../Library/README.md) library.
 Built with HTML, JavaScript and rti.js.

 ## Get Started ##

+### Prerequisites ###

 This application uses the rti.js library.

-On the master branch an up-to-date pre-built version the rti.js library distribution is already deployed in the simpleViewer/lib/ directory.
+On the master branch an up-to-date pre-built version the rti.js library distribution is already deployed in the *simpleViewer/lib/* directory.
 Developers using a version from the master branch may skip the build process explained below, and go directly to [Deployment](#Deployment).

 On all other branches you need to build the rti.js library yourself, see [Building](#Building).